 Per- and polyfluoroalkyl substances (PFAS) are chemicals produced in the United States since the 1940s.
 They are used for applications ranging from firefighting to stain and waterproofing of consumer products, such as carpet, clothing, and food packaging.
 Some PFAS are no longer made due to environmental and human health concerns, but they persist in the environment and may contaminate surface waters and groundwaters near sites where they were made or used.
 Newer PFAS continue to be produced in the U.S., even though little is known about their potential effects on human health and the environment.

 How Can PFAS Affect my Health?

 Most of what is known about PFAS-related health effects comes from studies of humans and animals exposed to perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
 PFOA and PFOS are no longer produced in the U.S. but continue to be detected in human blood.
-Newer PFAS that remain in production also are detected in human blood.
+Newer PFAS that remain in production are also detected in human blood.

 Exposure to high levels of PFAS in contaminated drinking water may result in the following health effects: